Nature at Fort Matanzas National Monument

 A Diverse Ecosystem

 Fort Matanzas National Monument protects a variety of habitats for many different species of plants and animals.
-Click HERE to explore the different habitats of Fort Matanzas.
+Click HERE to explore the different habitats and plant life of Fort Matanzas.

 Natural Resource Management